 Obesity is a concern for many cat breeds, but it’s also possible for some cats to be underweight.
 This may be especially true if you’ve recently adopted a cat or taken in a stray.

 If your cat’s BCS indicates they’re too thin, “Your veterinarian may recommend increasing the amount of food you’re feeding them or suggest a higher-calorie food to help them gain weight.
 It’s also a good idea to measure the amount of food,” says Dr. Lobos.
 Additionally, “they’ll also likely recommend blood work—especially if your cat has lost weight suddenly or had any other behavioral changes, like drinking more and urinating more.
 Once they’ve reached a healthy weight, an adult maintenance formula can help them maintain it long-term.”

 It’s tempting to give your underweight cat as many calories as possible, regardless of the source.
 You don’t want to go overboard with treats right now, though.
 These can lack the essential nutrients your cat needs and cause them to gain too much fat.
 They may also throw your cat’s diet out of balance of the nutrients they need, like vitamins and minerals.

 Don’t overlook exercise and activities, either.
-These are important to help your cat build muscle, which will help her gain weight in a healthy manner.
+These are important to help your cat build muscle, which will help them gain weight in a healthy manner.

 Average Cat Weight Does Not Exist

 It’s impossible to identify a true average cat weight because no cat is average, and every breed is unique and every cat is one of a kind.

-Only you and your veterinarian can determine your cat’s ideal body condition and come up with a plan to help her achieve and maintain a healthy weight.
-To learn more from our experts, visit our Pet Expertise page.
+Only you and your veterinarian can determine your cat’s ideal body condition and develop a plan to help them achieve and maintain a healthy weight.